 The size of wires and cables depends upon the following factors:

 - The distance between the load and the solar panel system.
-Also, the distance and size of the solar cable are directly proportional to each other, hence larger the distance, greater the size.
+Also, the distance and size of the solar cable are directly proportional to each other, hence larger the distance, the greater the size.

 Which cross-section cable should be used for the direct current?
 The answer is quite simple.
 Solar panel wire types 6mm and 4mm are widely used.
 The inverters must be fixed as near to the load as possible.
 Because the faults produced by the AC side are higher than on the DC side.

 The direct current produced from the photovoltaic solar panels should go to the extent that is possible without damage to the solar supply inverter.
 Damage is unattainable because each cable has a very low resistance at room temperature.
 The DC solar cable design should be like that; its loss is as small as 1% of the photovoltaic producer’s peak output.

 Well!
 The quality of solar cables depends on several factors.
 Here will see some core valued features that enable a solar cable to be perfect for use.

 A good solar cable is always climate, ultraviolet, and ozone resistant because the solar tows are used outside the buildings mostly and remain exposed to sun and air humidity.

 Heat Bearing Capacity: